ABOUT LA RiverLore

 —Community Works Institute (CWI)

 We are using a collaborative design model, supported by Community Works Institute, to support long term collaboration by local educators.
-Our first LA RiverLore Cohort of educators spent an intensive week working together in 2016 at CWI's Summer WEST Institute in Los Angeles.
-We are now in the process of recruiting our 2017 LA RiverLore Cohort. contact us l register online
+Our pilot LA RiverLore Cohort of educators spent an intensive week working together at CWI's Summer WEST Institute in Los Angeles.
+We are now in the process of recruiting our 2018 LA RiverLore Cohort. contact us l register online

 A River Comes Back to Life